Geeneus: 2000–2007: Proto-grime, Pay As U Go and Wizzbit alias

-2007-2014: Rinse brand expansion, Volumes: One and chart success with Katy B
+2007–2014: Rinse brand expansion, Volumes: One and chart success with Katy B

 In 2007, Rinse launched a titular series of mix CDs, with its inaugural edition mixed by Warren.
 Around the same time, he began producing UK funky under the alias Moonshine, which occasionally involved DJ Zinc, and remixed Benga and Coki's "Night".
 Rinse FM received a legal community FM broadcast license in June 2010 following a three-year campaign.

 After being introduced to singer Katy B around 2007, Warren featured her on the song "As I" on his December 2008 debut long-player, Volumes: One; the song was quickly considered a UK funky classic, and was also remixed by Skepta.
-The pair intended to curate a compilation featuring her vocals over productions from various Rinse DJ/producers; this record ultimately evolved into her debut album, On a Mission (2011), which featured eight productions from Warren and peaked at number two on the UK Albums Chart.
+Warren and Katy B intended to curate a compilation featuring her vocals over productions from various Rinse DJ/producers; this record ultimately evolved into her debut album, On a Mission (2011), which featured eight productions from Warren and peaked at number two on the UK Albums Chart.
 Both of the singles Warren produced, "Lights On" (featuring Ms. Dynamite) and "Broken Record", entered the UK Singles Chart top ten, and he was also a songwriter on her Ivor Novello Award-nominated breakthrough single "Katy on a Mission".
 In 2011, the Evening Standard named Warren among 'London's 1000 most influential people' in pop and rock.
 In a 2012 interview with The Guardian, Katy claimed "I always think of Katy B as a band.
 There's me and Geeneus, and it was Rinse's idea."

-2014-present: Station acquisitions and talent management
+2014–present: Station acquisitions and talent management

 Warren has since continued to frequently collaborate with Katy B, and produced extensively for her subsequent albums Little Red (2014), which topped the UK Albums Chart, and Honey (2016).
 Rinse launched a regional sister station, Rinse France, in 2014, strategically based in Paris due to its proximity to London, and Warren uploaded numerous unreleased Wizzbit songs to SoundCloud in winter of the same year.
 In March 2015, Warren released a double single, "ELE" / "Red Velvet", as his first original music in seven years, the first of which was described as a house song that "draws on grime's essence".
 In 2018, Rinse launched the sister label Bad Music as a separate entity to release music by singer-songwriters, who have included Sinead Harnett, Sasha Keable and James Smith.
 Warren co-produced Kali Uchis's 2022 house-baile funk fusion single "No Hay Ley", of which a remix featuring Rauw Alejandro was later released in 2024.

 In 2023, the Rinse Group acquired and relaunched the radio stations Kool FM, an early inspiration to Warren known for its jungle and drum and bass offerings, and SWU.FM, a regional Bristol station.
 A Kool record label was also launched.
 Warren also represents talent under Rinse's management arm, which has included Vigro Deep and Katy B.